STUDENT SERVICES

-Starting SY 2020-2021 Oak Lawn Community High School will have two therapy dogs (in training).
-Luigi (left) & Franklin (right)
+During SY2020-2021, Oak Lawn Community High School welcomed two therapy dogs.
+Luigi (left) & Franklin (right).

 Daily Southtown Article Featuring Franklin & Luigi